paddy2k/speediegram/README.md

-speediegram
+Speediegram
 ===========

-A slideshot of your Instagram feed in an Opera Speedial
+A slideshow of your Instagram feed in an Opera Speedial